Kir89/spark-books-analysis/README.md

   - from Maven, as dependency
   - from binaries, in order to use the *spark-shell*.

-  I preferred to use it from Scala with respect to Python because Scala is the language I know better and I always used since the day I approached Spark.
-In addition, Scala is a static-typed language, while Python is dynamically typed, and in my opinion this makes Scala a more readable language (if you make types explicit of course) and makes it easy to handle bigger projects.
+  I prefer to use Spark from Scala with respect to Python because Scala is a static-typed language, while Python is dynamically typed, and in my opinion this makes Scala a more readable language (if you make types explicit of course) and makes it easier to handle bigger projects.
  - **MariaDB 10.5.9** (https://mariadb.com/kb/en/documentation/): relational DB, known to be born from the same authors of MySQL.
 I chose this DB because it's one of the most popular DBs, opensource, and, last but not least, cloud ready.
 In fact, you can find it for example in AWS (https://mariadb.com/kb/en/mariadb-on-amazon-rds/).
  - **Apache Maven 3.6.3** (https://maven.apache.org/guides/getting-started/index.html): build tool.
 Since my first approach to Scala and Spark, I found SBT less documented and stable, so I preferred to use Maven.
 That's probably because SBT is newer than Maven, so things may be changed now, but I usually stick to Maven when it comes to builds.
  - **IntelliJ IDEA 2020.1.1 (Community Edition)** (https://www.jetbrains.com/help/idea/2020.1/discover-intellij-idea.html): IDE.
 In my opinion one of the best IDEs out there.
 It's complex and resource consuming, but it has a lot of useful functionalities and default keyboard shortcuts are comfortable.